SecretFoundation/docs/development/secret-contracts/contract-components/storage/prefixed-storage.md

 #### Loading From Prefixed Storage

-We may use both `load` and `may_load` We may load data from a mutable Prefixed Storage instance with the following lines of code
+We may use both `load` and `may_load`.
+We may load data from a mutable Prefixed Storage instance with the following lines of code

 ```rust
 let mut password_store = PrefixedStorage::new(PREFIX_PASSWORDS, &mut deps.storage);